awsdocs/service-quotas-user-guide/doc_source/reference_limits.md

 # Service quotas for Service Quotas<a name="reference_limits"></a>

-This table lists the default maximum values for Service Quotas resources for your AWS account\.
-These quota values are per Region, unless noted otherwise\.
+The following tables list the maximum values for Service Quotas resources for your AWS account\.

+All of these quota values are per AWS Region, unless noted otherwise\.

 You can't adjust these quota values\.

 **Increase requests**